somecallmejosh/majestic-monolith-blog/content/post/beatiful-unsplash-images-optimized-with-cloudinary.md

 {{< cloudinaryTransforms "c_fill,dpr_auto,f_auto,q_auto,w_auto,e_pixelate_faces:9" "v1479647300/lady.jpg" >}}

 ### How about one of those fancy **blurred** images that are all the rage lately?

+Add the `e_blur:2000` transform to the `data-src` attribute.

 {{< highlight html >}}
 <img data-src="https://res.cloudinary.com/dwjulenau/image/upload/c_fill,dpr_auto,e_blur:2000,f_auto,q_auto,w_auto/v1479647300/lady.jpg" >
 {{< /highlight >}}

 {{< cloudinaryTransforms "c_fill,dpr_auto,e_blur:2000,f_auto,q_auto,w_auto" "v1479647300/lady.jpg" >}}

+Pretty amazing, right?
+We get instant edits without having to open image editing software.
 Again, we're only scratching the surface of possibilities here.
 The options are nearly unlimited.
 And if you want to learn more, they offer live, free training online.
 How cool is that?

 ## In Closing
 **Thank you, Unsplash.com**.
 Almost every image on this site is a representation of your offering.
 Dear reader, I encourage you to head over to [their website](https://unsplash.com/) and poke around.
 There are no signups required.
 No trickery.
 No tomfoolery.
 Nothing to lose.